remore/burn/README.md

 ## Fuel DSL

 Currently the following four resources are available.
-Let's take a quick look how we can make an 8-bit flavored application without hassle.
+Let's take a quick look how we can make an 8-bit flavored application without hassle!

 * [Scene](#scene)
 * [Sound](#sound)